masih/circuitbreaker/README.md

 # circuitbreaker

-A simple and effective circuit breaker in Go
+A minimal, simple and effective circuit breaker in Go.